pluralsight/guides/semantic-html-add-structure-and-meaning-to-your-webpage/article.md

+## Why Semantic
-Semantic HTML's primary purpose is to provide both meaning and structure.
+Semantic HTML's primary purpose is to provide both structure and meaning.
 Why write semantic HTML?
 There are a lot of benefits including, more readable and efficient code.
 It makes it easier for web crawlers and assistive devices/software to understand the structure of your web page, which makes it more accessible.

+## Structure

 The structure of a web page is called the Document Outline.
 Arguably some elements are more structurally important to semantics than other elements.
 The most important are the ``` header
 ```, ```